Diana-rosalem/small-programs-and-algorithms-in-csharp-/README.md

 ![alt-text](https://github.com/Diana-rosalem/small-programs-and-algorithms-in-csharp-/blob/main/img/Insertion-sort-example.gif)

-**==Battleship**:anchor: == (coming soon)
+**==Battleship**:anchor: ==

-Battleship  is a strategy type guessing game for two players.
-It is played on ruled grids on which each player's fleet of ships are marked.
-The locations of the fleets are concealed from the other player.
-Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.
+BattleShip is an adaptation of the classic game, which involves guessing and strategy.
+It is played on 9x9 grids ruled by a fleet of ships, hidden.
+The player's objective is to find and sink the opponent's ships until the entire fleet is eliminated.

+To play, just type the location you want to shoot (row x column).

+- Only numbers from 0 to 9 are valid.
+- The fleet consists of: 1 of Patrol boat(length 2),2 of Destroyer (length 3),1 Battleship(length 4),1 Carrier(length 5)
+- The player has only 40 moves to defeat the entire fleet.

+I hope you have fun playing